 In any case be ready for anything and expect to be amazed.
 You will be drawn into what snowboarding Patagonia Argentina is…..Nothing and everything.

-A great way to explore the Andes, visiting multiple resorts is a guided adventure.
-Check out the selection of 7-12 day guided journeys in Argentina and Chile:
+A great way to explore the Andes, visiting multiple resorts or backcountry is a guided adventure.
+Check out the selection of 7 to 12 day guided journeys in Argentina and Chile: